servuscms/servus/README.md

 ## REST API

-A simple REST API exists that can be used to create new sites.
+A simple REST API exists that can be used to create new sites and list sites associated with a Nostr pubkey.

 In order to activate the API, you need to pass `--api-domain <API_DOMAIN>`.
 Servus will listen to that domain for API requests.

-### `/api/sites`
+### `/api/keys/<key>/sites`

-A POST to `https://<API_DOMAIN>/api/sites` can be used to add new sites, which have to be subdomains of API_DOMAIN and need to have a `pubkey` associated.
+A POST to `https://<API_DOMAIN>/api/keys/<key>/sites` can be used to add new sites, which have to be subdomains of API_DOMAIN and will have a <key> as the associated Nostr `pubkey`.

-Example: `curl -X POST -H "Content-Type: application/json" -d '{"subdomain": "hello", "pubkey": "f982dbf2a0a4a484c98c5cbb8b83a1ecaf6589cb2652e19381158b5646fe23d6"}' https://servus.page/api/sites` will create a site named `hello.servus.page` to which you can then post using Nostr events from the provided pubkey.
+Example: `curl -X POST -H "Content-Type: application/json" -d '{"subdomain": "hello"}' https://servus.page/api/keys/f982dbf2a0a4a484c98c5cbb8b83a1ecaf6589cb2652e19381158b5646fe23d6/sites` will create a site named `hello.servus.page` to which you can then post using Nostr events signed with the corresponding private key.

+A GET to `https://<API_DOMAIN>/api/keys/<key>/sites` can be used to get a list of sites associated with <key>.

+Example: `curl https://servus.page/api/keys/f982dbf2a0a4a484c98c5cbb8b83a1ecaf6589cb2652e19381158b5646fe23d6/sites` will return `["hello.servus.page"]` (after the above POST has been executed).

 ## Any questions?